Matomo, formerly known as Piwik, was founded in 2007 and has long been the most well known open-source alternative to Google Analytics.

 Simple, easy to understand and quick to review website analytics.
 We’ve made it easy to open publicly or share your website stats privately with other people such as your visitors or your clients who have no prior experience with analytics.

 We have an actual live demo for you to view.
-It present you the live website analytics of our website.
+It shows you the live website analytics of our website.

 A lightweight analytics script that is optimized for speed